-The ‘Historische drukkerij’ is a cosy printing museum in Turnhout – Belgium.
+The ‘Historische drukkerij’ was a cozy printing museum in Turnhout – Belgium.
 The Dutch term ‘historische’ is pretty similar to its English equivalent ‘historical’.
-That is exactly what this museum does: it provides visitors with an insight in printing as it was done during the 19th and the early 20th century.
-The (Dutch) website of the museum provides interesting background information, pictures and diagrams of some of the equipment that is on display.
+That is exactly what this museum did: it provided visitors with an insight into printing as it was done during the 19th and the early 20th century.
+The museum unfortunately closed down but the (Dutch) website of the museum still provides interesting background information, pictures, and diagrams of some of the equipment.

-The museum is only opened one weekend per month but during these occasions, you actually get to see the machinery and tools in action.
-This includes casting type, which is done with some molten lead and the tools shown below.
+While the museum was still open, you actually got to see the machinery and tools in action.
+This included casting type, which is done with some molten lead, and the tools shown below.
 The city of Turnhout is known for its printers that are specialized in producing playing cards.
 In the picture below there is a ‘clubs’ shaped brass letterform matrix to the right.

 Typesetting music must have been even more difficult than typesetting regular text.
 As you can see the text and the score are set wrong-reading.
 It isn’t too difficult to see that this example was most likely part of a book of religious songs.

-I had a little chat with the owner of the museum and asked him if the old presses still work well with modern ink.
-Apparently, it is a bit of a problem because the characteristics of inks for highspeed offset presses are indeed different.
-Fortunately ink can be kept for a long time and the museum has a large stock of it.
+I had a chat with the owner of the museum and asked him if the old presses still work well with modern ink.
+Apparently, that is a bit of a problem because the characteristics of inks for highspeed offset presses are indeed different.
+Fortunately ink can be kept for a long time and the museum had a large stock of it.

-This poster caught my eye not just because of its nice use of color but also because it advertised for the Juli fair at the village next to where I live.
-It was printed in the 1920’s.
+This poster caught my eye not just because of its nice use of color but also because it advertised for the July fair at the village next to where I live.
+It was printed in the 1920s.

 If you like such photographs check out the other pages with pictures of printing museums.